Entry Deadline: 6/1/18

 Jurying will be conducted solely from images submitted through callforentry.org.

-A single non-refundable fee of $40 ($35 for current Tennessee Craft members) for up to three (3) works, payable by check, credit or debit card, must be included at the time of application at CaFE’.
+A single non-refundable fee of $40 ($35 for current Tennessee Craft members using coupon code "MBR18" at checkout) for up to three (3) works, payable by check, credit or debit card, must be included at the time of application at CaFE’.

 DEADLINE FOR ENTRY